-Collections from the purchased receivables are deposited in the servicer collection account.
-The servicer transfers received collections into the SPE's transaction account bank opened with an eligible bank in the issuer's name.
-Collections are swept monthly.
+Collections from the purchased receivables will be deposited in the servicer collection account.
+The servicer will transfer received collections into the SPE's transaction account bank opened with an eligible bank in the issuer's name.
+Collections will be swept monthly.